 Mitral valve regurgitation treatment

-Medication may be used to treat the symptoms of MR, but it cannot treat the mitral regurgitation itself because it is a structural issue.
-Symptomatic moderate to severe MR will require surgery or a minimally invasive non-surgical procedure.
+Medication may be used to treat the symptoms of mitral valve regurgitation.
+Still, it can't treat the mitral regurgitation itself because it is a structural issue.
+Symptomatic moderate to severe mitral valve issues will require treatment beyond medication.

-Transcatheter or percutaneous mitral valve repair is a catheter-based, minimally invasive procedure performed by an interventional cardiologist and a cardiothoracic surgeon.
+Our cardiac specialists use MitraClip™ therapy to perform mitral valve repairs and replacements, which offers an alternative for patients who are not candidates for open heart surgery.
+This is a catheter-based, minimally invasive procedure performed by an interventional cardiologist and a cardiothoracic surgeon.

 Is the mitral valve clip right for me?

 A team of cardiologists, interventional cardiologists and cardiac surgeons collaborate to evaluate each patient to see if they are a candidate for open heart surgery.
-A transesophageal echocardiogram is used to assess the heart, and a stress test or heart catheterization to make sure the arteries are open.
+A transesophageal echocardiogram (TEE) is used to assess the heart and a stress test or heart catheterization is performed to make sure the arteries are open.

-If someone has degenerative mitral regurgitation and is not a good candidate for open heart surgery, the heart team would recommend TMVr with the MitraClip.
+If you have degenerative mitral regurgitation and are not a good candidate for open heart surgery, the heart team would recommend TMVr with the MitraClip™.
 For secondary mitral valve regurgitation, the preferred treatment is usually TMVr.

-If someone cannot tolerate blood thinners or has rheumatic heart disease (thickening of the heart valve with a mix of leaking and stenosis) they are not eligible for TMVr.
+If you can't tolerate blood thinners or have rheumatic heart disease (thickening of the heart valve with a mix of leaking and stenosis), you probably aren't eligible for TMVr.

-As with any procedure, there are risks that should be discussed with your cardiologist.
-Be sure to speak with your hospital team so you can make an informed decision about the treatment plan.
+As with any procedure, there are risks that you should discuss with your cardiologist.
+Be sure to speak with your hospital team to make an informed decision about the treatment plan.